Product Information Management (PIM):

 - Ensure updates when the product catalog is constantly evolving.

-Since PIM already centralizes the product catalog and each contributor is working on a unique record, everything is ready for automation!
+Since PIM already centralizes the products and each contributor handles a single file, everything is ready for automation!

 The PIM connects with all marketplaces and the rules for transmitting product data are defined upstream, therefore adapting the product sheet to their requirements: